tldr-pages/tldr/pages/common/lsd.md

 `lsd -F`

-- Long format list (permissions, ownership, size, and modification date) of all files:
+- List all files and directories in long format (permissions, ownership, size, and modification date):

 `lsd -la`